-Subscribe to our free membership so that we can keep you up to date with threats and opportunities.
+Subscribe to our free membership so that we can keep you up to date with news and opportunities.

 Keep us informed of your pest plant and animal concerns, successes and failures.

 Be a good neighbour and encourage your neighbours to do the same.
-Pests don’t respect property boundaries, or for that matter Shire or State boundaries, so we must all work together to preserve Our Land, Our Lifestyle and Our Livelihood.
+Pests don’t respect property boundaries, or Shire boundaries, so we must all work together.

 A call to action to develop a strategic plan to deal directly with declared pest management in the region prompted a public meeting at the Bridgetown Lesser Hall on 12th May, 2014, well attended by landholders, community, local government, business, industry, environmental and agricultural groups and Government Agencies.

 With seeding funds from DAFWA, Blackwood Environment Society, Shire of Bridgetown-Greenbushes and Talison Lithium, the Bridgetown-Greenbushes Biosecurity Group was formed, incorporated and established with good governance structures.

 At its first annual general meeting in 2015 it changed its name to Blackwood Biosecurity Inc and updated its Constitution to enable it to operate further afield, responding to landholder requests throughout the whole of the Blackwood Valley Catchment.